 Dipped Strawberries Ideas

-Now for the fun part – some dipped strawberries ideas!
+Now for the fun part—some dipped strawberry ideas!
 Some of these are super easy, while others require a little more skill.
 Honestly, though, none of these ideas are difficult.
 Just remember that if you want to roll or sprinkle the berries, you’ll need to do so while the coating is still wet and sticky.
 The same is true if you want to attach things like tiny candies to the strawberries dipped in chocolate.
-On the other hand, if you’re decorating your chocolate dipped strawberries with icing, you’ll need to wait until the coating has hardened.
+On the other hand, if you’re decorating your chocolate-dipped strawberries with icing, you’ll need to wait until the coating has hardened.